muquit/libsodium-jna/README.md

         <artifactId>libsodium-jna</artifactId>
         <version>1.0.1</version>
     </dependency>
 ```
+Note: If you do not using maven, look at the end of the document.

 # Supported APIs

 Before making any API calls, native sodium must be loaded from a specific path.
 Please look at the section [Load the libsodium C Library first](#load-the-libsodium-c-library-first) for details.